Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

 People who lack self-esteem talk to themselves in negative, self-defeating way that further undermines their self-esteem.

-By changing your inner dialogue, you lay down new neural pathways in your brain that with practice becomes your automatic way of talking to yourself.
+By changing your inner dialogue, you lay down new neural pathways in your brain that with practice become your automatic way of talking to yourself.

 Following is a list of statements of a positive inner dialogue: